 To deceive their victims, cybercriminals may create emails that inspire confidence or curiosity by imitating the identity of a bank, a video streaming platform or simply by writing an attractive message that encourages you to click on an attached link or file.

 Although the sender is apparently known and/or the message is very tempting, unexpected e-mails or replies that we have not requested should not be trusted.

 2. Who is sending this email?

 It is essential that we analyse the sender's email address in detail and not rely solely on the name it shows us.
 You must always check the domain name: if the email is from an official entity or service provider, it is very likely that corporate email addresses will include a unique corporate domain.
-Receiving a message from a generic domain such as gmail or outlook is suspicious.
+Receiving a message from a generic domain such as @gmail.com or @outlook.com or any other non-corporate domain is suspicious.